 Even if you meet all the necessary requirements and have all your paperwork ready, you should still be prepared to accept rejection.

 What countries are easier for Indians to get visas from?

-We can visit Bhutan and Nepal without a visa, as well as Sri Lanka, Maldives, Mauritius, and countries in Southeast Asia are fairly easy to travel to since most of them offer visa on arrival.
+We can visit Bhutan and Nepal without a visa, as well as Sri Lanka, the Maldives, and Mauritius, and countries in Southeast Asia are fairly easy to travel to since most of them offer visas on arrival.
 Based on Internet research, countries in South and Central America also seem visa friendly for Indians.
-Having a UK, USA or Schengen is also helpful, as it makes us eligible for visa on arrival for certain other countries.
-(Having a UK visa allowed us to get visa on arrival in Turkey.)
+Having a UK, US, or Schengen [visa] is also helpful, as it makes us eligible for visas on arrival for certain other countries.
+(Having a UK visa allowed us to get a visa on arrival in Turkey.)

 Is there an interview process?
 How does that go?
 How hard is it to get a UK, EU, or US visa?

 The visa process for US is fairly complicated.
 You make a payment, receive a code, and use it to book an appointment.
 When you go to the embassy, they check your paperwork and you are interviewed.
 They keep your passports only if they are going to issue you a visa; else they return the papers making it clear that the visa is being denied.
 It’s a country that seems that it doesn’t welcome tourism from India and is the toughest visa to get.